Gelotto/cw-verdict/README.md

 A CosmWasm smart contract that implements a game of voting.
-Players can purchase votes on one or more possible outcomes of an event, as described by the prompt of a ballot.
-Each ballot is presented in the form of a multiple-choice question.
+Players can purchase votes on one or more possible outcomes of an event, as described by the prompt of a trial.
+Each trial is presented in the form of a multiple-choice question.
-Upon a specified date and time, one or more trusted parties run a script off-chain, which consults an outside authority, like a weather or sporting event API, and returns an integer code that maps to one of the ballot's choices.
+Upon a specified date and time, one or more trusted parties run a script off-chain, which consults an outside authority, like a weather or sporting event API, and returns an integer code that maps to one of the trial's choices.
 Both the output of the script and its execution logs are sent back and stored in the contract.
 The source code for the script is stored transparently on-chain.